scalr-integrations/kitchen-scalr/README.md

 ### scalr_env_id
 **Required** This is a string corresponding to the environment id used by the plugin.
 ### scalr_api_key_id and scalr_api_key_secret
 **Required except on macOS and Windows** These are respectively the API KEY ID and API KEY secret used to make the API calls to Scalr.
 This option **SHOULD NOT** be used on Windows and macOS because kitchen scalr integrates natively with these OSes to ensure secure storage of the Scalr credentials.
-In this case, Scalr will prompt for credentials at the first use, and memorize them for further calls.
+In this case, Kitchen-Scalr will prompt for credentials at the first use, and memorize them for further calls.
 ### scalr_project_id
 **Required** This is a string corresponding to the project identifier used to create the farm in Scalr.
 This is used in Scalr for accountability and cost management.
 ### scalr_use_role